-The Company believes its balances of cash and cash equivalents, which totaled \$415 million as of December 31, 2021, along with cash generated by operations and amounts available for borrowing under its 2021 Revolving Credit Facility, will be sufficient to satisfy its cash requirements over the next 12 months and beyond.
+We believe our balances of cash and cash equivalents, which totaled \$582 million as of December 31, 2022, along with cash generated by operations and amounts available for borrowing under our Revolving Credit Facility, will be sufficient to satisfy our cash requirements over the next 12 months and beyond.

-At December 31, 2021, the Company's material cash requirements include the following contractual and other obligations.
+At December 31, 2022, our material cash requirements include the following contractual and other obligations.